Wrongful Dismissal / Termination of Employment

 Have you been wrongfully dismissed?

 “Laid off”, “let go”, “position eliminated”, “terminated”, “packaged out” – there are many euphemisms for being fired.
-Often, these words hide the truth that the employee has been wrongfully dismissed.
+Often, these words hide the truth that the employee has been subject to a wrongful dismissal.

 The good news is that if you have been fired, terminated, packaged out, laid off, etc., odds are you were wrongfully dismissed, and are entitled to compensation.

-If you have been fired without notice for any reason other than “just cause,” or if you have been constructively dismissed, you have been wrongfully dismissed .
-Where an employer has “cause” for dismissal / termination, the fired employee is owed nothing other than wages and other entitlements outstanding.
+If you have been fired without notice for any reason other than “just cause,” or if you have been constructively dismissed, you have been wrongfully dismissed.
+Where an employer has “cause” for dismissal/termination, the fired employee is owed nothing other than wages and other entitlements outstanding.
 There are several causes that result in wrongful dismissal, including discrimination, retaliation, and constructive dismissal.
 The latter refers to an employer significantly altering a crucial term of an employee’s employment without their consent, such as a material salary reduction.

 “Just cause” is a legal concept, and only a qualified employment law lawyer can tell you whether you were wrongfully dismissed and, if so, to what you are entitled.
 Your employer might assert that you were fired for cause, but it is a very difficult test for an employer to meet.
 In this situation, your employer wants you to believe you are entitled to nothing.